List of Warhammer Army Books and Supplements: Previous Edition Warhammer Army Books

 Starting with the 4th edition rules, individual Army books were published for various races and realms of the Warhammer world that had coinciding miniatures armies to play the Warhammer Fantasy Battles tabletop game.
 Earlier versions of the Warhammer Fantasy Battle Game did not have individual Army books.

 8th Edition

 8th Edition was released July 2010.
-8th Edition Army Books are hardcover and full color.
+8th Edition Army Books are hardcover and full colour.